 A federal credit union is member-owned and controlled through the election of a board of directors drawn from the membership.
 Board members serve on a volunteer basis.

 Membership in a federal credit union is not open to the general public.
-Instead, it is limited to persons sharing a bond of occupation.
+Instead, it is limited to persons sharing within a Select Employee Group (SEG).